Good to know!

 Welcome to Hamburg

 If you plan to live in Hamburg for longer than three months, you must register your new address within two weeks of moving into your new home.
-You can find information on this on the homepage of the Welcome Portal of the City of Hamburg.
+You can find information on this on the homepage of the Hamburg Service.

 It may also make sense to register if you are staying for a shorter period of time, for example to open a local bank account.